Configuring global modules and directories in WildFly

 Configuring Global modules

 The other option, available also for older WildFly release, is to use Global modules.
-A Global module is a set of WildFly Modules that will be added as dependencies of every Java EE application deployed on WildFly.
+A Global module is a set of WildFly Modules that is available as dependency for every Jakarta EE application running on WildFly.
 Such dependencies allows Java EE deployments to see the classes exported by the global modules.

-Each global module is defined through the module resource.
-For example, to add javassist to all deployments you can use the following XML:
+Firstly, you need to add the module on WildFly.
+Then, you can add it as global module.
+For example, to add javassist to all deployments you can use the following XML configuration:

 <subsystem xmlns="urn:jboss:domain:ee:1.0" >